Aaron-d-k/photon-find/README.md

 Compiling
 --------

-To compile the program, you must have a c++ compiler.
+To compile the program, you must have a C++ compiler.
 You can use an IDE like Visual Studio to run it after downloading.
 Follow the relevant steps in [this tutorial](https://docs.microsoft.com/en-us/cpp/build/get-started-linux-cmake?view=msvc-170) to run it using Visual Studio.